ashwini122/dropoutassignment/README.md

 # dropoutassignment
-Based on the Json Data received, the Meta Data and the actuall data we in two different feilds.
+Based on the Json Data received, the Meta Data and the actual data we in two different feilds.

 a)Created a empty dataframes with all the Fields mentioned in the Meta data which seems like this below.